These are the most frequently asked questions (FAQs) about refugee claimants and the Kinbrace community amid the ongoing pandemic.

 Are lower numbers of refugee claimants affecting Kinbrace’s work?

 No. The pandemic hyper-exposes those who are already vulnerable, meaning there’s more risk for refugee claimants.
-Government processing systems have been upended and is re-ordering, resulting in refugee claimants seeking information and support.
+Government processing systems have been upended and are re-ordering, resulting in refugee claimants seeking information and support.

 How has my support helped refugee claimants so far through the pandemic?